-Scientists have discovered a new therapy based on antibodies that could reduce the amount of human immunodeficiency virus (HIV) in the blood of an infected person, as published today in the journal "Nature".
+Scientists have discovered a new antibody-based therapy that could reduce the amount of human immunodeficiency virus (HIV) present in the blood of an infected person, as published today in the journal Nature.

-Researchers at Rockefeller University (USA) have carried out the first test in a man of a new generation of so-called broadly neutralizing antibodies, able to fight many strains of HIV.
+Researchers at Rockefeller University (USA) would have carried out the first test on a man of a new generation of so-called broadly neutralizing antibodies, capable of fighting many strains of HIV.

-In a person infected with HIV there is a struggle between the virus and the immune system, which defends against external agent that invaded the body, explained Marina Coaskey, co-author of the study.
+In a person infected with HIV there is a fight between the virus and the immune system, which defends against the external agent that invaded the body, explained Marina Coaskey, co-author of the study.

-Despite the fact that the body produces antibodies to attack the virus, it is constantly changing to escape and remains at all times a few steps ahead of antibodies.
+Despite the fact that the body produces antibodies to attack the virus, it is constantly mutating to escape and remains at all times just a few steps ahead of the antibodies.

-This new research has found that administration of an antibody called powerful 3BNC117 "may surprise HIV with your guard down and reduce their viral load, said the researcher.
+This new research concluded that administering an antibody called potent 3BNC117 "may surprise HIV with its low guard and reduce its viral load," said the researcher.

-"What's so special about these antibodies is that they are acting against over 80 percent of HIV cases and the strains are extremely powerful," said Caskey.
+"What's so special about these antibodies is that they're acting against more than 80 percent of HIV cases and the strains are extremely powerful," said Caskey.

-The broadly neutralizing antibodies, naturally occurring and between 10% 30% of people with HIV but do only several years after infection.
+Widely neutralizing antibodies occur naturally between 10% and 30% of people with HIV, but do so only several years after infection.

-At this point, the virus has evolved to evade enough powerful of these antibodies.
+At that time, the virus has evolved enough to escape these powerful antibodies.

-Scientists have isolated and cloned the 3BNC117 antibody "obtained from long-term patients and have been applied more recently to infected individuals in order to test their effectiveness.
+Scientists have isolated and cloned the 3BNC117 antibody "obtained from long-term patients and have been applied to more recently infected individuals in order to test their efficacy.

-Previous research has demonstrated the role of these antibodies to suppress infection in mice, but this is the first time the new generation of antibodies against HIV is tested in humans.
+Previous research has already demonstrated the role of these antibodies in suppressing infection in mice, but this is the first time that the new generation of antibodies against HIV is tested in humans.

-According to the study, the more likely it is that the 3BNC117, as with other antiretroviral agents, is used in combination with other antibodies or drugs to keep under control the infection.
+According to the study, 3BNC117, as with other antiretroviral agents, is most likely to be used in combination with other antibodies or drugs to keep infections under control.

-"One only antibody as a remedy by itself, is not sufficient to suppress viral load for a long period of time will arise due to resistance", said Caskey.
+"An antibody alone, as a drug alone, will not be enough to suppress viral load for a long period of time because the resistance will arise," said Caskey.

-In addition to the possibility of treatment, this study also raises hopes to create a vaccine against HIV since this therapy can help block the infection before it can develop the disease.
+In addition to the possibility of treatment, this study also raises hopes to create a vaccine against the HIV virus, since this therapy can help block the infection before it can develop the disease.